Skillmaker

 Key components of workplace issues when working in a team include:

-• Communication Breakdowns: Misunderstandings and lack of clear information sharing.
+• Communication Breakdowns: Misunderstandings and a lack of clear information sharing.

 • Role Ambiguity: Unclear duties leading to overlap or unmet tasks.